code-lair/a-journey-into-software-development/doc/Draft.md

 =========================
 Preparing for the journey
 -------------------------
-Well this is awkward.
-Here I vow to myself to go on this odyssey treating it like a trip to the market. *"What happened"* you might ask.
-To this inquiry I will admit that I was careless.
-I am **not** prepared for this adventure.
-I want to start, but my mind is blank.
-Again, I can see a bottomless pit in front of me.
+I willcome you to this akward place.
+Here to go on this odyssey treating it like a trip to the market. *"What happened"* you might ask.
+To this inquiry I might anwser:*It was carelessness"* .
+Not beeing prepared, blank minds.
+An insurmountable wall appears right before ones eyes.

-I have no clue where to start.
-Also I already forgot a significant amount of my ideas.
-I sense this ghastly feeling of my motivation fading away, and leaving behind only displeasure.
+The Question:
+> Where does one even begin?

-Therefore to not falter in the face of my own inability to advance, there is a need to plan for this trip.
+Once great ideas already forgotten, a ghastly feeling of ones motivation fading away only to leave behind doubt.
+Therefore to not falter in the face of ones own inability to advance, there is a need to plan for this trip.

-First let's ask some questions about my objectives:

-1. Where do I want to go.
-2. What do I want to see.
-3. What do I want to accomplish.
+One needs to calm down and ponder about possible intentions one might have for going on any journey like this.

+Then write them down.
+Bring those ideas into the physical space.
+Out of imaginary planes right into reality.

+But what good can this course of action possibly do?
+>It can help to bind, to direct, to remind.
+A thought written down is like a contract with oneself.
+It helps to not lose faith and to reflect upon the path which was taken.